GyverLibs/FastBot/README_EN.md

 ## Versions
 - v1.0
 - v1.1 - optimization
-- v1.2 - you can set several chatIDs and send to the specified chat
+- v1.2 - you can set multiple chatID and send to the specified chat
 - v1.3 - added the ability to set text when opening and closing the menu
 - v1.3.1 - fixed bugs since 1.3
 - v1.4 - added the ability to delete messages